 Yes.
 The Institute for Advanced Study is an international organization, and recognizes that English is a second language for many of our members and their families.
 Apart from the many informal opportunities you will have to practice English while on campus, an “English Conversation Group” is held weekly, which partners/spouses are welcome to attend.
 In addition, two online resources – Mango Languages and Transparent Language – are available, both before you arrive and while you’re at the Institute.
 The Princeton YWCA also has a series of ESL courses, more information about which is available here: http://www.ywcaprinceton.org/esl_information.cfm.

-To gain access to Mango Languages and/or Transparent Language before arriving on campus, contact Institute Librarian Marcia Tucker (email@example.com) for assistance.
+To gain access to language aquisition-focused library resources before arriving on campus, contact Institute Librarian Marcia Tucker (email@example.com) for assistance.

 My child is not a native English speaker, but will be enrolled in public school in Princeton.
 Are there any programs available to support them as they learn the language?

 Princeton Public Schools offer a comprehensive English as a Second Langauge program to assist students in improving their language skills.
 More information about the program is available here: http://www.princetonk12.org/ESL-bilingual/

 What are my transportation options while on campus?

 If you come to the Institute with a personal automobile, you’ll find that numerous shopping, employment, and entertainment opportunities are within easy reach by road.
 Many members and their families are without a car while at the Institute, and rely on bicycles, the Institute Shuttle, and area public transit to get around.